Cybersecurity Spring Cleaning for Your Finances

 Check Your Credit Report Annually

 Every year, you are entitled to a free credit report from each bureau.
 In the past, the best practice was to check your annual report from just the big 3 credit bureaus: Experian, Transunion and Equifax.
-However, these are—they’re just the biggest.
-Now, more and more experts are recommending that consumers keep tabs on the credit report as well.
+However, these are not the only credit bureaus—they’re just the biggest.
+Now, more and more experts are recommending that consumers keep tabs on the Innovis credit report as well.
 Companies you interact with may use the Innovis report for identity verification or fraud prevention.
 When you receive your credit reports, make sure all your personal and account information is correct.

 Check your credit report for the 3 major bureaus annually here:

-- : The government-mandated source for credit reports from Transunion, Equifax and Experian
+- AnnualCreditReport.com: The government-mandated source for credit reports from Transunion, Equifax and Experian

 Credit monitoring services like Lifelock will alert you to changes in your credit history so you do not need to pore through your credit reports with the major bureaus each year.
-However, these services alert you to problems after they have happened.
-Why not prevent them by regularly monitoring your financial accounts and freezing your credit reports for free?
+If a security breach occurs at a major company, they may offer credit monitoring services for free (as was the case with the recent Experian security breach).